See & do

 An immersive soundscape by local musician and composer Raul Sanchez i Jorge will drift through the space, offering a sensory connection that will be as intimate as it is surprising.

-Chasing Sunbeams is the London-born artist's first major large-scale Australian installation.
+An original production by The Social Crew, Chasing Sunbeams is the London-born artist's first major large-scale Australian installation.

 UK artist Morag Myerscough at one of her Ballarat workshops